-The Norco slideout sy'stem is a cable driven slide out used typically on towable products.
+The Norco slideout s vstem is a cable driven slide ou t used typically on towable products.

 ers the corners keeping the room square.
-Motors and cables are behind the interior fascia board around the slideout opening Cables may stretch over time.
+Motors and cables are behind the interior fascia board around the slideout opening.
+Cables may stretch over time.
 Average stretch will be approximately 1/8" but it will not affect the function and does not require adjustment.
 Slideout runs off the DC power in the RV.
 Rubber wipes prevent debris from entering the unit and actuation guides the bulb seals to close tightly.
-Self-locking motor freezes the room in any position of travel.
-Slideout is supported by rollers or wear bars not the cables.
-Cables are used to keep the slideout balanced on the rollers.